One of three cardinal questions that guide PACE’s strategic focus and collective orientation in the field of philanthropy is this one:

 4) ongoing engagement: as the information and perspectives at the heart of this topic continue to evolve, provide ongoing and evolving support to a growing PACE community.

-The assumptions, as evidenced in many calls for civility and underlying many of the civic engagement sector’s activities, assume ordinary people, busy with their lives and with no firsthand experience of policy-making or public administration, are applying a logical understanding of the issues at the center of civic debates.
+Within many calls for civility and underlying many of the civic engagement sector’s activities, is a prevailing assumption that ordinary people, busy with their lives and with no firsthand experience of policy-making or public administration, are applying a logical understanding of the issues at the center of civic debates.
 This conventional thinking about democracy has collapsed in the face of modern social-scientific research, and is evidenced in the current pressures on democratic norms and institutions.

 It is important to recognize that before they are members of a particular political party, citizens are, first and foremost, members of social groups — with numerous and complex social identities and group attachments figuring crucially into their political loyalties and behavior.